“indisputable gifts [and] an extravagantly thorough and effortless technique…von Oeyen seems incapable of

 Since his debut at age 16 with the Los Angeles Philharmonic and Esa-Pekka Salonen, Mr. von Oeyen has excelled in a broad spectrum of concerto repertoire — Bartok, Barber, Beethoven, Brahms, Chopin, Debussy, Fauré, Liszt, Gershwin, Grieg, Mendelssohn, Mozart, Prokofiev, Rachmaninoff, Ravel, Schumann, Shostakovich, Tchaikovsky — with such ensembles as the Philadelphia Orchestra, Los Angeles Philharmonic, San Francisco Symphony, National Symphony, Detroit Symphony, Saint Louis Symphony, Seattle Symphony, Atlanta Symphony, Cincinnati Symphony, Mariinsky Orchestra, Berlin Symphony Orchestra, New Japan Philharmonic, Singapore Symphony, Grant Park Orchestra, Ravinia Festival Orchestra, Vancouver Symphony, Utah Symphony, Orchestre Symphonique de Marseille, Geneva Chamber Orchestra, Spoleto Festival USA Orchestra, Slovenian Philharmonic and Slovak Philharmonic.
 As both soloist and conductor he has led concerti and orchestral works by Haydn, Mozart, Beethoven, Ravel and Kurt Weill.
 On July 4, 2009, von Oeyen performed at the U.S. Capitol with the National Symphony in “A Capitol Fourth,” reaching millions worldwide in the multi-award winning PBS live telecast.

 Mr. von Oeyen has appeared in recital at Wigmore Hall and Barbican Hall in London, Lincoln Center in New York, the Kennedy Center in Washington, D.C., Boston’s Symphony Hall, Zürich’s Tonhalle, Moscow’s Tchaikovsky Hall, St. Petersburg’s Philharmonia, Dublin’s National Concert Hall, Royce Hall in Los Angeles, Herbst Theater in San Francisco, Spivey Hall in Atlanta, Sala São Paulo, Teatro Olimpico in Rome, in Mexico City, Hanoi, Macau, and in every major concert hall of Japan and South Korea.
 Festival appearances include Aspen, Ravinia, Grant Park, Mainly Mozart, Saratoga, Spoleto, Brevard, Chautauqua and the Mariinsky’s “Stars of the White Nights” in St. Petersburg.

-Mr. von Oeyen’s 2019/20 engagements include, among others, appearances with the Atlanta Symphony, PKF-Prague Philharmonia, Orquesta Filarmonica de Buenos Aires, Murten Classics Festival in Switzerland, NYO Canada, Zagreb Philharmonic, Jerusalem Symphony and Los Angeles Chamber Orchestra, in addition to recitals across the US and Europe.
+Mr. von Oeyen’s 2019/20 engagements include, among others, appearances with the San Francisco Symphony, Atlanta Symphony, PKF-Prague Philharmonia, Orquesta Filarmonica de Buenos Aires, Murten Classics Festival in Switzerland, NYO Canada, Zagreb Philharmonic, Jerusalem Symphony and Los Angeles Chamber Orchestra, in addition to recitals across the US and Europe.
 Additionally, he makes his debut in the Teatro Colon, in Kuwait City, and records his third album for Warner Classics.